Want to know more about the Fairley Leadership Program? Check out answers to some of the most commonly asked questions below.

-The 2020 Fairley Leadership Program course fee is $6,000 plus GST where the participant is sponsored by an organisation, or $2,500 plus GST where the participant is sponsored themselves.
+The 2021 Fairley Leadership Program course fee is $6,000 plus GST where the participant is sponsored by an organisation, or $2,500 plus GST for Not for Profit organisations.

 A number of scholarships are available to ensure diversity within the group.
 No individual or organisation should be discouraged from applying for financial reasons.
 Regular payments can be negotiated and, in some instances, sponsorship can be sought to meet this fee.

 Please call the Chief Executive Officer, Michelle Luscombe, on 0427 265 306 if you would like to discuss your potential eligibility before applying.